7twin/devrant-notification-filter/README.md

 - [ ] add custom clear buttons for each category
 - [ ] add "Me" tab, where only all notifications targetting the user are shown
+- [ ] add filters ("++'s","mentions",..) to the "unread" tab
+- [ ] add detection option for "pinned/subscribed comments" in the "comments" tab, which detects if you posted a "📌" or "." to subscribe to the comments